 - Watch out for someone who may be following you.
 It could be a thief who is casing the situation in preparation for stealing your bike.
 If you think someone is following you, make a U-turn, pull over until he passes, or go around the block.
 Don’t leave your bike unattended at your destination until you have shaken the person following you.

-If you or a loved one are ever in a motorcycle accident and need an expericed laywer, contact Hupy and Abraham.
+If you or a loved one are ever in a crash and need an expericed attorney, contact our Gurnee motorcycle accident lawyer today.
 Call us toll free at 800-800-5678 or locally at 414-223-4800.
 Use our online contact form for a FREE, no-obligation consultation.
 You can also request our FREE book, The Ultimate Guide for Motorcycle Accident Victims.